In vitro Metabolism

 The aim of the first e-book in our ADME-Tox e-book series is to help readers understand the importance of ADME studies in drug discovery and development, and to shed light more closely on drug metabolism studies.
-In the pages of this book you will learn the key ideas and concepts needed to conduct in vitro metabolism studies in a high-quality manner.
+In the pages of this book, you will learn the key ideas and concepts needed to conduct in vitro metabolism studies in a high-quality manner.
+Normally for a drug candidate to reach clinical research phase, a series of compounds must be subjected to a battery of in vitro and in vivo tests to weed out the ones with poor pharmacokinetic / pharmacological qualities.
+This book covers the most essential in vitro metabolism studies, such as metabolic stability and metabolite profiling & identification, and even goes into detail about chemically reactive metabolite characterisation.
+In addition to incubation conditions for these studies, the most applied analytical methods are also discussed in detail, and instructions are given on how to use the data from in vitro studies to predict in vivo pharmacokinetics.

-Permeability is one of the key factors in determining how a drug is absorbed, distributed and eliminated.
+Permeability is one of the key factors determining how a drug is absorbed, distributed and eliminated.
 Most conventional small molecule drugs permeate through cell membranes via passive diffusion or are actively transported by transporter proteins.
-The function of many of these drug transporters can be inhibited or induced by co-administered drugs, and thus are to be included in the drug interactions studies.
+The function of these drug transporters can be affected by co-administered drugs, and thus transporter studies should be included in drug-drug interaction evaluation.
+Our fifth e-book explains the fundamental differences between passive drug permeation and active transportation and the clinical relevance of these phenomena.
+The most relevant drug transporters, divided into efflux and uptake transporters, are listed in the book alongside with brief assay descriptions on how to study their functions for evaluating drug-drug interaction risk.
+To book also describes how basic permeation studies can be conducted utilising Caco-2 or MDCKII cell monolayers.